The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 SRI LANKA TRAVEL GUIDE | WHAT TO SEE, KNOW, AND DO IN SRI LANKA

-WHAT TO KNOW BEFORE YOU VISIT SRI LANKA | SRI LANKA TRAVEL GUIDE
+THINGS TO KNOW BEFORE YOU VISIT SRI LANKA

 WHERE IS SRI LANKA?

-Sri Lanka is an island country located in the Indian Ocean, south of India and the Bay of Bengal, east of Africa and the Middle East, and west of Indonesia and south-east Asia.
+Sri Lanka is an island country located in the Indian Ocean, south of India and the Bay of Bengal, east of Africa and the Middle East, and west of Indonesia and southeast Asia.

-Sri Lanka’s largest city, and capital, Colombo, is located in the south west of the country, and is home to the majority of Sri Lanka’s 21 million people.
+Sri Lanka’s largest city, and capital, Colombo, is located in the southwest of the country and is home to the majority of Sri Lanka’s 21 million people.

-Sri Lanka’s history dates back over 125,000 years, and its documented history 3,000, making it rich with cultural heritage.
+Sri Lanka’s history dates back over 125,000 years, and its documented history is 3,000, making it rich with cultural heritage.

 THE BEST TIME TO VISIT SRI LANKA | SRI LANKA WEATHER

-The main monsoon, "Yala”, occurs from April/May to September on the west and south west coasts (including main tourism sites such as Galle, Unawatuna, and the southern coast), with the wettest months from April - June.
+The main monsoon, "Yala”, occurs from April/May to September on the west and southwest coasts (including main tourism sites such as Galle, Unawatuna, and the southern coast), with the wettest months from April - June.

-Alternatively, if you’re keen to hit the surf breaks of Arugam Bay and Trincomalee, April/May to September is the best time to visit Sri Lanka.
+Alternatively, April/May to September is the best time to visit Sri Lanka if you’re keen to hit the surf breaks of Arugam Bay and Trincomalee,

 READ | Our top Sri Lanka travel tips